willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset causes my PC to generate a Bug Check (blue screen) when I put my PC to sleep or hibernate

-Note: Microsoft is investigating a potential software/driver interoperability issue which may result in a small number of PCs generating a "9F" Bug Check (blue screen) when the PC is put to sleep or hibernate with the headset attached.
-This issue affects a small number of PCs, and is expected to be resolved in a future update to the Mixed Reality headset driver.
+Note: Microsoft is investigating a potential software/driver interoperability issue which may result in a small number of PCs potentially generating a "9F" Bug Check (blue screen) when the PC is put to sleep or hibernate with the headset attached.
+This issue is expected to be resolved in a future update to the Mixed Reality headset driver.

 ### Manually installing the headset driver